APCSPrinciples/CreateYourOwnDataVisualization/README.md

 Create your own Data Visualization
 ===================================
-In this assignment you will create a picture that will help in understanding a list of data.
+In this assignment you will create a picture or animation that will help in understanding data.

 Suggested steps to complete this assignment
 -------------------------------------------